 We are all experiencing a life-changing global crisis and I didn’t want to add to the panic and fear so many have irrationally displayed in the early stages of the coronavirus spread.
 Yes, I’m ashamed to acknowledge that OZ is the best at toilet paper wars!!

 I’m guessing that like me; you needed to get a grip on what is really happening.
 We’ve needed time to understand how Covid-19 will impact us, to recalibrate and to decide what actions we can take.

-World leaders have been asking us to change our lives step by step over the past two months and many of us currently find ourselves in some type of lockdown.
+World leaders have been asking us to change our lives step by step over the past two months and many of us currently find ourselves in some type of lockdown or isolation.
 However, it’s important to acknowledge that change is really difficult for many people.
 They can feel uncomfortable and even out of control!

 So in our complex world it is sometimes useful to simplify the choices we can make.
 I’ve learnt over the years that in the face of difficult life challenges there are only three steps we can take.
 Yes!
 Three!

 THERE ARE ONLY 3 STEPS WE CAN TAKE!